 The Boston Sour is just a Whiskey Sour with egg white added – but oh, what a difference an egg makes!
 The texture is velvety-smooth, and the foam from the egg white carries the beautiful scents of lemon and bourbon (or rye or blended whiskey, if you prefer).

-We like to use a technique called “dry-shaking” when we make drinks with egg white.
+We like to use a technique called “dry-shaking” when we make drinks with egg white (or with aquafaba, a vegan alternative).
 To dry-shake, add all your ingredients to a shaker without ice, and shake vigorously for ten seconds or so.
 Then open your shaker, add ice, and shake again.
 The dry shake helps the egg to build up airy volume before the ice and cold water have a chance to water it down.

 We always double-strain egg drinks: once through the shaker’s strainer, and then straight through a fine wire-mesh strainer into the serving glass.
 This ensures that no unwanted eggy solids make it into the drink.